trentr314/RNN_Project/README.md

   Be careful modifying epoch size and batch size, because the number of batches is calculated as int(epoch_size/batch_size).
 Epoch size must be a multiple of batch size or this will cause problems.

-# Usage
-Run as any Python program in bash with `python3 RNN_project.py`

 # Other notes
 Output will occasionally overflow and give results of NaN.
 This happens somewhat randomly due to random initialization of weights.
 This is most likely to happen if you choose an unnecessarily high hidden layer size or a learning rate that is too high.
 If this happens, please just be patient and try it a couple more times.